SpikeGPT: Generative Pre-trained Language Model with Spiking Neural Networks: Experiments

-Firstly, we report two variants of SpikeGPT and some baseline methods for training and testing BPC on dataset Enwik8 dataset.
 As shown in Tab.~\ref{tab:enwik8}, the generative performance of SpikeGPT has far surpassed that of models with an LSTM backbone, and can approach or even surpass some simplified variants of the Transformer, such as Linear Transformer and Synthesizer.
 However, it should be pointed out that there is still a certain gap between SpikeGPT and the vanilla Transformer.
-While increasing the size of $N$ significantly reduces the training BPC of SpikeGPT, its test BPC has not changed significantly, indicating that SpikeGPT is potentially suffering from over-fitting.
+While increasing the size of $T$ significantly reduces the training BPC of SpikeGPT, its test BPC has not changed significantly, indicating that SpikeGPT is potentially suffering from over-fitting.